-Simply, large, heavy flies require more energy to carry them to the target, thus heavier line weights are required.
+Large, heavy flies require more energy to carry them to the target, thus heavier line weights are required.
+Small, nearly weightless flies require far less energy to carry them through the air to the target, and so require less weight in the front 30 feet.
 For example, most trout fishing involves using fly sizes that roughly range in size from #20 to #6 (1/4 inch to 1 inch).
-Yes, we do use larger and smaller flies from time to time, but the bulk of the hatches that we fish for trout and the corresponding flies really fall within that range.)
+(Yes, we do use larger and smaller flies from time to time, but the bulk of the hatches that we fish for trout and the corresponding flies really fall within that range.)
 The line weight that most comfortably delivers flies within that range is a five weight.
 While the larger end of the spectrum is more easily delivered with a six weight, and the smaller end more delicately with a four weight, a five weight covers the largest group of fly sizes best.
 This is how one must first begin.
 So, if you already have a five weight and want another trout rod to better match the fly sizes at either end of that spectrum, you may want to go to a line or two lighter or heavier.
 Or perhaps you want to do more bass and bluegill fishing.
 Your five weight will deliver many of the flies you will want to have in your box.
 But, the fly range for largemouth bass may range from #4 to #2/0.
 Surely an eight weight will deliver the largest most wind resistant flies more easily than your five weight or a new six weight.

 There is one obvious exception to this method of determining rod line weight.
 Large species of fish such as tarpon may take flies that might require only a five weight line to properly deliver them.
 However, a five weight rod will lack the backbone to fight an 80 or 100 pound fish.
 One must also consider how substantial the rod must be to fight the specie you are fishing for.

 Match The LIne Weight To The Rod — Then Cast The Rod